Nosferatu (1922) with Live Theatre Organ Accompaniment

 TOSDV PresentsAbout

 In this highly influential silent horror film, the mysterious Count Orlok (Max Schreck) summons Thomas Hutter (Gustav von Wangenheim) to his remote Transylvanian castle in the mountains.
 The eerie Orlok seeks to buy a house near Hutter and his wife, Ellen (Greta Schroeder).
 After Orlok reveals his vampire nature, Hutter struggles to escape the castle, knowing that Ellen is in grave danger.
-Meanwhile Orlok’s servant, Knock (Alexander Granach), prepares for his master to arrive at his new home.
+Meanwhile, estate agent Knock (Alexander Granach), who is both obsessed with and manipulated by Count Orlok from afar, awaits his master to arrive at his new home.

 This program benefits the Theatre Organ Society of the Delaware Valley (TOSDV) Theatre Organ Restoration Fund.
-For additional information visit TOSDV.org; email info@tosdv.com.
+For additional information, visit TOSDV.org; email info@tosdv.com.

 THE ORGANIST